liquidctl/liquidctl/README.md

 ### Set up Linux using systemd

-On systems running Linux and Systemd a service unit can be used to configure liquidctl devices.
+On systems running Linux and systemd a service unit can be used to configure liquidctl devices.
 A simple example is provided bellow, which you can edit to match your preferences.
-Save it to `/etc/system.d/system/liquidcfg.service`.
+Save it to `/etc/systemd/system/liquidcfg.service`.

 ```
 [Unit]